hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 $ vim salmon_all_samples.sbatch
 ```

-Let's start our script with a **shebang line followed by SBATCH directives which describe the resources we are requesting from O2**.
+Let's start our script with a **shebang line followed by Slurm directives which describe the resources we are requesting from O2**.
 We will ask for 6 cores and take advantage of Salmon's multi-threading capabilities.

 Next we can **create a for loop to iterate over all FASTQ samples**.
 Inside the loop we will create a variable that stores the prefix we will use for naming output files, then we run Salmon.